 Welcome to the Crickhowell U3A site

 The University of the Third Age is a national and international network of self-regulating local associations.
 The national representative body for U3As is The Third Age Trust.
 Members are normally retired or semi-retired from paid employment.
 They co-operate to continue to pursue existing interests and explore new ones.
 No qualifications are required, and none given.
 There are no regular paid instructors.
 Interest groups set their own agendas, are self-financing and work at their own pace.
-To find out more about the history and ethos of the U3A, access Third Age Trust (see later link).
+To find out more about the history and ethos of the U3A, click on the link above.